yusufkenaroglu/Assembly-Projects/README.md

 [![Assembly Screenshot][product-screenshot]](https://github.com/yusufkenaroglu/Assembly-Projects) -->

 This repository contains a variety of **assembly language projects** written in **RISC-V** and **IBM High Level Assembler (HLASM)**.
-It is compiled as a reference for low-level programming enthusiasts, showing practical applications of assembly programs across different architectures:
+It is compiled as a reference for low-level programming enthusiasts, showing simple applications of assembly programs across different architectures:

 - **RISC-V:** Application routines, ESP32-C6 microcontroller projects, and hardware interfacing.
 - **IBM HLASM:** Mainframe programs with assembler macros to explore structure and control flow.